buffermint/landing-blog/source/_posts/ultimate-guide-to-get-the-most-out-of-your-idea-validation-process.blade.md

 6. Examining the strengths and weaknesses of your business model
 7. Being consistent throughout the process - no matter what feedback you get, don't give up!

-## How to get the most out of validation
+## How to get the most out of validation?

 If you want to get the most out of validation, it's important to have a realistic idea about what you're trying to validate.